Written by Sonal Jaiswal | Evangelist, Customer Guru

 Today’s customers are more empowered than they were at any point in time.
 They are also more informed and educated than customers have ever been.
 In this extremely competitive market, where a customer has a multitude of options to choose from, customer service is the only differentiator.
 And only good customer service will not do!
 If one wants to be remembered and wants to gain a loyal customer base, one must provide EXCELLENT customer service.
 That is precisely the difference between good and amazing companies!

 But, how do these companies consistently maintain the customer satisfaction levels?
-Here is a list of six habits that these amazing, customer-obsessed companies follow:
+Here is a list of six habits that these amazing, customer-centric companies follow:

 Also, they understand that all work and no play makes Jack a dull boy.
 Hence, they ensure that the employees have a healthy work-life balance.
 It is no surprise that the ‘Best Companies to work for’ list for a particular year and the ‘Most successful companies’ list for the same year almost always overlap.
 The better culture and environment a company creates, the more motivated its employees are to deliver their best!
 Google, for instance, ensures that its employees are provided with the best and healthiest of meals and are free to use the gyms and the bowling alleys.
 Yahoo! too provides its employees with facilities such as yoga, pilates, kickboxing etc.